-Barr not expected to testify before House Judiciary Committee, as Dems vow to hold hearing anyway
+Nadler slams Barr's decision to skip House hearing, threatens contempt citation: 'He is terrified'

 Nadler also said the DOJ had denied House Democrats' request for the full and unredacted Mueller report by Thursday, and said compliance with congressional subpoenas is "not optional."

-Although Barr has not yet been subpoenaed, Nadler said contempt citations could be possible down the road not only if the full Mueller report is not released, but also if Barr does not comply with a possible future subpoena.
+Although Barr has not yet been subpoenaed to testify, Nadler said contempt citations could be possible down the road not only if the full Mueller report is not released, but also if Barr does not comply with a possible future subpoena.

 “It’s a shame Members of the House Judiciary Committee won’t get the opportunity to hear from Attorney General Barr this Thursday, because Chairman Nadler chose to torpedo our hearing," House Judiciary Committee ranking member Doug Collins, R-Ga., said in a statement.
 "The attorney general gave clear, informative testimony in the Senate Wednesday, as he offered to do more than a month ago in the House tomorrow."

-Collins added: "“By rejecting the chance to question Attorney General Barr or read the materials he’s provided, Democrats are trying to prolong an investigation the special counsel completed.
+Collins added: “By rejecting the chance to question Attorney General Barr or read the materials he’s provided, Democrats are trying to prolong an investigation the special counsel completed.
 Ultimately, though, they’re ignoring the will of the majority of Americans who want Congress to move on and secure our border and continue to strengthen our economy.”

-"We're not torpedoeing this hearing," Nadler added, responding to Collins' remarks.
+"We're not torpedoeing this hearing," Nadler said, responding to Collins' remarks.
 He added that Barr has a "nerve" to challenge the panel's ability to conduct its own hearing.

 BARR: MUELLER REPORT IS DONE.
 WE NEED TO STOP USING DOJ AS 'POLITICAL WEAPON'